 Paleo Vegan Banana Bread

-Transfer the banana bread batter to the lined loaf pan and place on the center rack of the preheated oven.
+- Transfer the banana bread batter to the lined loaf pan and place on the center rack of the preheated oven.
 Bake 50 to 60 minutes, or until loaf turns golden brown and feels firm when gently poked in the center.
+If the loaf begins to look too brown on the top at any point, you can cover it with aluminum foil to protect the top from burning.
 Turn off the oven and allow loaf to sit another 8 minutes in the warm oven.